 Create a killer product then drive traffic to it by social media, search engine optimization, your own website traffic and having a team of affiliates promoting the product for you.

 A blog + an email list + a traffic source = a highly profitable information business.

 4) Consulting/expertise business

 Another example would be website to hire a an expert in some field like plumbing, web design, or search engine optimization.
 If you establish enough pre-eminence in a market, that is, you’re considered an authority on a topic then you can sell your time for client work online.

-5) Traffic leads
+5) Traffic leads (Rent and Rank)

 Everyone is always focused on Amazon and advertising, yet there is huge potential to create a website that can rank for local search terms like “best plumber New Port Rhode Island.”

 1) A resume/about me/portfolio site.

-The above image is Thomas Franks website.
+The associated image is Thomas Franks website.
 He has over a million subscribers on YouTube and is famous for his site called CollegeInfoGeek.com.
 He created this personal site to be a sort of online resume.

 Knowing and understanding your audience is crucial for success.